 Innovation can sometimes seem totally intangible.
 It’s easy enough to come up with an idea that you believe will change the world, or at least your industry.
 It is putting that idea into action that becomes another ballgame.
-Developing a real product or service that can be sold or put into practice is a daunting task.
+Developing an actual product or service that can be sold or put into practice is a daunting task that requires clear execution.

 What Is Execution?

 Execution is the final Law of Innovation, and it is arguably the most important.
-When it comes to innovating, execution is the ability to bring an innovative idea to life.
+In innovating, execution is the ability to bring an innovative idea to life.
 However, it is essential to do this while also achieving the company’s quarterly operating objectives.
-Focus cannot just be placed on business as usual, nor can it be put solely on the innovation agenda.
+Focus cannot just be placed on business as usual, nor can we can put it solely on the innovation agenda.
 There must be a balance in order to keep the business stable and growing.

 It is also essential to understand that without execution, innovation flounders.
 Even if leadership supports innovation, the organization’s culture nurtures it, resources are committed towards it, the business is patient with its development, executives have created a strong process for it, and a big goal has been set, if the innovation is not executed it won’t come to fruition.
 It’s just that simple.

 When an innovative product or service is not focused on and followed through to market release, it won’t be a success.